What is the difference between dropping a class and withdrawing from a class?

 The first seven days of a semester (or the first three days of the summer session) is the add/drop period, in which you can adjust your courses to best fit your interests and academic goals.
 During open registration for the subsequent semester and during the open reregistration period immediately prior to the semester's beginning, you may add and drop classes in APR2.
-After this, you must use an add/drop form, which requires the signature of any instructor whose class you wish to add.
-For any class you are dropping, you must fill out the course and section information and instructor name, and y ou must inform the instructor immediately.
-Though your advisor's signature is not required, it is important to be in close contact with your advisor about all changes to your schedule.
-The add/drop form must be submitted to the registrar's office (Vilas 117) or Advising/Registrar drop-in hours in the Student Center (12-1 weekdays throughout the add/drop period) by the deadline.
+After this, you must use an add/drop form, which requires the approval of any instructor whose class you wish to add.
+For any class you are dropping, you must fill out the course and section information and instructor name, and you must inform the instructor immediately.
+Though your advisor's approval is not required, it is important to be in close contact with your advisor about all changes to your schedule.

 If you fail to submit the add/drop form on time, you may petition after the deadline to add/drop a course that you have/have not been attending, so that your enrollment status properly reflects the reality of the courses you are in fact taking.
 If your petition is approved, you will be assessed a late schedule change fee.